-3. Plugging credit certificates will be granted to operators who plug qualifying wells under Section 1.a and a.
+3. Plugging credit certificates will be granted to operators who plug qualifying wells under Section 1.a and 1.b once application is made via Form APCC, within 3 years of the date plugging occured.

+a.
 Plugging credit certificate will expire five years from the date issued unless used, in which case the plugging credit certificate will expire upon the proper plugging and abandonment of the well for which it is used.